Smituz/PhoneMate/README.md

 ### My Groups Page
 ![image](https://github.com/user-attachments/assets/3f9ebd2e-2509-4a9c-8baf-e3a527a77424)

-*Note: Add your project screenshots in the `assets` folder and reference them here.*

 ## Prerequisites
 To run the *PhoneMate* application on your local machine, you will need to have the following installed: